-The first and most obvious issue is the seldom entirely-accurate assumption that the income over the last 30 days multiplied by 12 equals the 12-month return.
-In some, perhaps many instances, this is a reasonably close approximation of the actual 12-month return.
-At other times, however, the calculated average income and the actual income may be quite different
+The first and most obvious issue is the often-inaccurate assumption that the income over the last 30 days multiplied by 12 equals the 12-month return.
+In many instances, this is a reasonably close approximation of the actual 12-month return.
+At other times, however, the calculated average income and the actual income may be quite different.

 The second assumption that may compromise the distribution yield calculation's accuracy is that not every month has the same number of days.
 If you calculate the return at the end of February, you're using a 28-day distribution period; if you calculate it in July, you're using a 31-day period.

 A fund that yields X dollars in 28 days has a return rate that is at least a few percent higher than the same X yield spread over 30 days.
 This difference can skew your result a little further.
 The best thing one can say about this is that the difference won't be significantly material.

-The third assumption is that the current NAV represents the average NAV over the past twelve months.
+The third assumption is that the current NAV represents the average NAV over the past 12 months.
 There's no more reason to assume that this is accurate than assuming that today's stock price on Apple (AAPL) is its average price over the past year.